-source.
-Any error in the aspect solution will be manifested as an apparent wobble in the source location.
-Unfortunately this method has limitations.
-ACIS data are count-rate limited and we find only an upper limit: aspect reconstruction effectively convolves the HRMA PSF with a gaussian having FWHM of less than 0.25".
+HRMA PSF with a gaussian having FWHM of less than 0.25".
 HRC observations can produce acceptably high count rates, but the HRC photon positions (at the chip level) have systematic errors due to uncertainties in the HRC de-gap calibration.
 These errors exactly mimic the expected dither-dependent signature of aspect reconstruction errors, so no such analysis with HRC data has been done.
 An indirect method of estimating aspect reconstruction blurring is to use the aspect solution to de-dither the ACA star images and measure the residual jitter.
-We have done this for 350 observations and find that 99% of the time the effective blurring is less than 0.20'' (FWHM).
+We have done this for 350 observations and find that 99% of the time the effective blurring is less than 0.20" (FWHM).

 Absolute celestial pointing refers to the accuracy with which an X-ray source can be positioned at a specified location on the detector, and is about 3" in radius.
-This is based on the spread of apparent fiducial light locations for $\sim 1000$ observations in the year 2002.
+This is based on the spread of apparent fiducial light locations for ~ 1000 observations in the year 2002.
 Because of the excellent celestial location accuracy, the fiducial light locations are a very accurate and convenient predictor of where an on-axis X-ray source would fall on the detector.
 It should be noted that the 3" value represents the repeatability of absolute pointing on timescales of less than approximately one year.
 During the first 4 years of the mission, there was an exponentially decaying drift in the nominal aimpoint of about 10", probably due to a long-term relaxation in the spacecraft structural alignment.
-Apart from a large jump associated with the swap to the redundant IRU in Jul-2003, the drift rate has been consistent with zero in 2003 (http://cxc.harvard.edu/cal/ASPECT/fid\drift).
+Apart from a large jump associated with the swap to the redundant IRU in Jul-2003, the drift rate has slowed considerably.
+Since 2002 there has been no measurable drift in the spacecraft Y direction and a drift rate of approximately an arcsec per two years in the Z direction (http://exc.harvard.edu/cal/ASPECT/fid_drift).

 The PCAD 10-second pointing stability performance is measured by calculating the RMS attitude control error (1-axis) over successive 10 second intervals.
 The attitude control error is simply the difference between the ideal (commanded) dither pattern and the actual measured attitude.
-Flight data show that 95% of the RMS error measurements are less than 0.04'' (pitch) and 0.03'' (yaw).
+Flight data show that 95% of the RMS error measurements are less than 0.04" (pitch) and 0.03" (yaw).
 Systematic offsets are not included in this term.